mrstefangrimm/Drops-Divider/README.md

 # Drops-Divider
 The Drops Divider is an addition to the Gardena Micro-Drip irrigation system.
-It distributes the water drops of a end dripper into two plant pots.
+It distributes the water drops of an end dripper into two plant pots.

 ## Project History
 The project was realized in 2022.